 Calculating Your Break Even Point

-This is a key part in deciding if refinancing is a good decision for you.
+This is a key part of deciding if refinancing is a good decision for you.
 This shows you how long it will take for the refinance to be worth it in the long run.
 To figure it out, you need to divide your mortgage closing costs by your new mortgage savings every month.
 If you aren’t in the home long enough to reach this point, then it may not be worth it to refinance right now.

 Don’t Forget About Refinance Fees